 Moth balls are the simple answer.
 Moths like to eat wool so if you have any wool sweaters or blankets, I suggest that you buy some moth balls.
 You can find them at a drug store (probably)Hope Than helps! :)

 They lie to hide in the folds and eat wool, silk, carpet, natural fibers, mostly any type of fabric.

 Merino wool and lambs wool can be from sheep of the merino breed.
 Lambs wool can be from any other breed of wool type sheep.

-More wool comes from this state than any other state in the country
+More wool comes from Texas than any other state in the country

 First a note: it is actually the larvae of moths that eat your sweaters, not the adults.
 Most experts seem to say that moth larvae only eat "natural "fibers, ie. wool, cashmere, silk, angora, etc. If your rayon or other synthetic is blended with wool, as many are, the larvae will eat the wool part of the blend, which still results in clothes-ruining holes.
 My personal experience (selling & collecting vintage clothes) is that moth larvae do seem to like blended rayon quite a bit.
 I've never known them to attack any other synthetic, though.